cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255.md

 The following are the encodings of the multiples 0 to 15 of the canonical generator.
-That is, the first line is the encoding of the identity point, and each successive line is obtained by adding the generator to the previous line.
+That is, the first line is the encoding of the identity element, and each successive line is obtained by adding the generator to the previous line.

 ```